Ankush-Ghosh-3149/Power_BI_Dashboard-Projects/README.md

   - **Drill-Through Analysis:** Allowed users to move from high-level performance metrics to detailed customer, station, and ride-level insights for deeper investigation.

 -🚲 **Business Intelligence & Customer Analytics:** Applied analytical techniques to uncover rider behavior patterns, identify membership conversion opportunities, evaluate usage trends, and support data-driven business decision-making.

+## Data Preparation & Analytics Process

+The project incorporates a complete analytics workflow designed to transform raw operational data into actionable business intelligence:

+- Multi-source data ingestion and consolidation
+- Data auditing and quality assessment
+- Missing value identification and treatment
+- Duplicate record validation and removal
+- Data type standardization and consistency checks
+- Feature engineering for forecasting and inventory analysis
+- Demand trend and seasonality assessment
+- Forecast accuracy and error evaluation
+- Inventory performance and operational impact analysis
+- KPI generation and executive reporting
+- Decision intelligence framework development
+- Interactive dashboard design and visualization

+## Key Business Questions Addressed
+- How accurately does forecasted demand align with actual sales performance?
+- Which regions contribute most significantly to overall demand?
+- Where do forecast deviations create operational inefficiencies?
+- Which regions and product categories exhibit the highest demand variability?
+- How do inventory levels compare against actual demand requirements?
+- What is the financial and operational impact of forecast inaccuracies?
+- Which areas are most exposed to stockout and overstock risks?
+- How can inventory allocation be optimized to improve service levels?
+- What actions should stakeholders prioritize to improve planning effectiveness?
+- How can forecasting insights be translated into operational and strategic decisions?

 ## Dashboard Overview